 K - Subject knowledge

 T - Transferable skills

 P - Professional/Practical skills

 Methods of Teaching / Learning

-The teaching and learning strategy is based on weekly 2-hour lecture sessions and 1-hour seminar classes designed with the aim to provide students with the necessary tools to familiarise themselves with, as well as to understand and evaluate, the forces that play a role in the field of international trade.
+The teaching and learning strategy is based on weekly 1-hour lecture session and 1-hour seminar classes designed with the aim to provide students with the necessary tools to familiarise themselves with, as well as to understand and evaluate, the forces that play a role in the field of international trade.

 The teaching and learning methods to support the aforementioned strategy are woven into lectures.
-Depending on the size of the group, the lectures will take a more (small group) or less (larger cohort) seminarial character.
 Due to the fact that much of the content of this module includes actors whom the students have not come across during their previous modules, students are REQUIRED to read the texts (chapters and/or articles) recommended for each individual lecture.

-Furthermore, the lectures will be supported by eight seminar classes throughout the semester.
+Furthermore, the lectures will be supported by 1-hour weekly seminar classes throughout the semester.